-Let’s say that you’ve decided that private label/white-label dropshipping just aren’t for you.
+Let’s say that you’ve decided that private label or white-label dropshipping just isn’t for you.
 Instead, you want to dropship brand-name products.
 That’s a great idea!
 If you play your cards right, you can earn some serious coin.

 Now let’s say that you’ve found your dropshipping supplier and identified your niche, so you’re ready to stock your online store.
 But which brand-name products do you choose?
 There are so many options, so what should you do?

 - Do product research!
 Take the time to understand the market and your target audience.
 You can check out our blog post How To Do Product Research For Your Dropshipping Store.

 - Find what’s trending.
 You can identify niches, brands, or specific products that are trending online.

 - Choose brands with name recognition.
 Consumers need to recognize the brands for this strategy to work.
 The more recognizable, the better!

 - Pick trustworthy products.
 The consumer needs to both recognize and trust the brands that you’re selling.

 - Avoid market saturation.
 The risk of using recognizable brands is that sometimes they’re plateauing or – even worse – plummeting.

 - Stay lightweight and small.
 Keeping shipping costs down is a good way to keep your operating costs in check.
 The ideal dropshipping product can fit inside of a shoebox and weighs less than 4.4 pounds (2 kilograms).

 - Try to avoid seasonal products.
 The most profitable products are in demand all year round, although seasonal trends can be temporarily lucrative.

 - Choose products that consumers buy regularly.
 Choose brand-name products like vitamins, supplements, groceries, or beauty supplies to ensure a steady flow of sales.

 - Find your ideal price range.
 Each dropshipping store will have a sweet spot.
 If you’re selling cheaper products (under $15), then your sales volume should be high to stay profitable.